Microsoft Office 365

 - A new window or tab will open for you to perform an authorization grant with Microsoft.

-- To view Microsoft Admin activity, go to Users & Accounts > Admin Accounts > Admin Activity and select Office 365 Admin Activity.
-You will see information and activity such as the following:
+To view Microsoft Admin activity, go to Users & Accounts > Admin Accounts > Admin Activity and select Office 365 Admin Activity.
+You will see information on these types of activites:

 - Add user